tagatac/bagoup/README.md

 Help Options:
   -h, --help              Show this help message
 ```
-All conversations will be exported as text or PDF files to the specified export
+All conversations will be exported as text (default) or PDF files (`--pdf` flag) to the specified export
 path.
 See [example-exports](example-exports) for
 an example export directory structure for each option.